Medically reviewed on July 4, 2018

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Bactrim (sulfamethoxazole / trimethoprim)

-- Side Effects
+- Bactrim Side Effects

 - During Pregnancy

 - Dosage Information

 - Drug Interactions

 - Compare Alternatives